 /storage will be preserved for you, across restarts.
 Persistent storage is backed by a filesystem and is ideal for storing data like images, datasets, model checkpoints etc. Learn more about persistent storage here.

 Because everything is running in a Docker container behind the scenes, we support any kernel you would like.
-We have a handful of pre-built containers and you can also add a custom container very easily or build one off of a base template, such as the Jupyter R stack.
+We have a handful of pre-built containers and you can easily add a custom container or build one from a base template, such as the Jupyter R stack.

 There are a number of environment variables loaded into a notebook's environment, which you can access and use.
-Probably most useful is is
+Probably most common is is